Momino-1/FlipSide/README.md

 trick: it's real 3D geometry that was simply out of view.

-Walk left onto the platform near the start and you'll enter a `NoFlipZone` — flipping is temporarily disabled there, just like SPM's dark rooms.
+Walk left onto the platform near the start and you'll enter a `NoFlipZone` — flipping is temporarily disabled there. dark rooms.

 ## Project structure